timmybytes-contributing/100DaysOfCode/log.md

 **Today's Progress:** Went through a tutorial on SASS via [codeSTACKr](https://www.youtube.com/watch?v=_a5j7KoflTs) to build a mock developer portfolio site.
 Spent some time tinkering with Python again, looking to make a web scraper of some kind on the side of learning the front end.

 **Link(s) to work:** [DevPortfolioSite](https://github.com/timmybytes/WebDevPractice/tree/master/DevProfileSite)

+### Day 14: Friday July 10th, 2020

+**Today's Progress:** Started learning JavaScript more in-depth today, far more similarities with Python than I originally thought.
+Still dabbling with a Python script to use in an old project I never finished (the one that got me into coding in the first place).

+**Link(s) to work:** N/A